edwingeorgeshaji/Firstman/README.md

 ---

 ## Author
-Created by [E D W I N](https://github.com/edwingeorgeshaji).
+Created by [R.E.C](https://github.com/edwingeorgeshaji).
 Feel free to reach out for any questions or suggestions!